kanak8278/metaGPTAssignment/README.md

 12. Python only support, if you ask for other language specifically, "Build a Sudoku game in JavaScript", still doesn't work.
 Even after modifying/removing the inbuilt ("Follow PEP8 standard") prompt.
 There are multiple action prompts in the project and they are structured for Python only(Later).

+13. The MetaGPT code has Code_Review parameter which does review with the help of LLM.
+While LLM can look into the logical errors, we can implement something like `pylint` or `custom` functions to identify the syntax mistake or implementation not found or import not exists kind of error.
+This can be very helpful and can increase the code readibility.
+Check this [analysis](workspace/new/sudoku_game_02/analysis_report.txt)

 ## Changes in the code: